ROOFING ESTIMATES

 A majority of the time the program that’s used is called Xactimate.
 Some smaller insurance companies may use the SimSol estimating program.
 Square Roofing uses Xactimate in order to double check the accuracy of a payout on a claim.
 These programs have an incredible amount of detail about what it takes to fix property damage.
 The programs are routinely updated with the local current costs of materials and labor rates.
 Creating an estimate in these programs starts with a thorough inspection of the damaged property.
 For a roof estimate, each component is ‘line-itemed’.
 As you will see in the examples below, the price of similar line-items can still vary greatly.
 You’ll see that being accurate is critical in this process.
 In addition to accuracy, we strive to be fair to all parties involved.
 The property owner should not be shortchanged, but the insurance company should not be gouged either.
 The great thing about using Xactimate for estimation is that it sets a standard for what’s to be expected.
 It’s not a guessing game.

 Depending on many variables, the first estimate from an adjuster can hit all over the map.
 Below we have four examples of an insurance company’s estimate for a re-roof job due to hail damage.
 There’s two shingle roof examples, and two metal roof examples.
 Along with the insurance company’s estimate, you can see the Square Roofing Xactimate estimate that corresponds.
 These were actual Square Roofing jobs that we saw through to completion.
-The job “showcases” can even be viewed in our gallery!
+Their “Showcases” can even be viewed in our Gallery!

 Claim Estimate Examples